erickbytes/divbull/divbull.com/content/blog/Entering-and-Exiting-a-Position-Slowly-Over-Time.md

 Otherwise, if a trend like AI presents itself as an opportunity, I tend to lean in to that trend.

 Today, I bought more Spotify.
 It's the first time since I added more shares at $403 in Nov.
 2024.
-I trimmed 3 shares earlier this year at $500 to lock in profits, but wanted to invest more in this winning company.
+I sold 3 shares earlier this year at an average of $500 to lock in profits, but have since wanted to invest more in a winning stock.

 I've now bought Spotify stock in a range of $75 to $685 per share.
 Up at this high level, I'm not adding heavily.
 I picked up 2 shares, 1 of which was the first in my Roth IRA.
 My share count is now up to 17.
 I was aiming to bring Spotify to an invested capital level on par with my Meta and Google investments.
 In my view, this is a high conviction hold that has earned its spot among tech's elite companies.
 However, such a high price implies risk should their impressive growth slow.
 I may regret adding Spotify at such a high valuation.
+Or maybe I'll wish I added more, which tends to happen with this international technology stock.

 The business looks strong, with estimated over 700 million monthly active users.
 Sometimes, we should look to add to our winners.
 In my opinion, Spotify has proven it is a winner.
 Their gamechanging music streaming model growth story and focus on a best in class music player product has paid off.
 Assuming the executive team is able to continue its stellar performance, I believe the stock is going higher.
 Just one month ago, it reached all time high of $785.
 I bought this stock today at $100 less than its market price only 30 days ago.
 It seems the business can support this lofty valuation and has the potential to grow even more.

-On my Tesla investment, I've been lowering my cost basis and trimming profits by selling shares I bought at higher lots and some of my shares I bought at $17.
+On my Tesla investment, I've been lowering my cost basis, trimming profits by selling shares I bought at higher lots along with the original lot of shares I bought at $17.
 I have "house money" riding in the stock.
 I added and reduced my position at various times.
-I sold 76% of my total Tesla stake over the past 3 years, locking in a tidy amount of profits.
-I want to hang on to my last 100 shares for a long time.
+I sold 76% of my total Tesla stake over the past 3 years, locking in a tidy amount of profits.I want to hang on to my last 100 shares for a long time.

 Companies like Nvidia, Oracle, Microsoft, Amazon, Google and Meta have become a measuring bar for me.
 Do I think this can achieve better returns than the "hyperscalers"?
 If not, I probably won't add or